stayboogy/stayboogy_Ventura-Hackintosh_Dell-Inspiron-5570/README.md

 - Keyboard Display Brightness keys F11/F12 (use FN+S / FN+B instead)
   - these can be changed in Keyboard Shortcut Settings

-- Wake From Sleep
-  - I have created two apps PostPowerPerf and LockSleep
-  - these apps handle Power Settings
-  - PostPowerPerf must be run anytime after setup
-  - LockSleep is the only sleep supported and must be clicked before closing lid
-  - Apple Menu-->Lock Screen will do the same thing other than sleeping the screen
-  - closing lid will only cut off display but not lock your account
-  - LockSleep overcomes this problem that only exists because of incompatible power code in BIOS

 ## Ventura Installer Image for Dell Inspiron 5570 and 5000 series Laptops